Mariano Ospina Rodríguez: Political career

 Ospina entered the cabinet of President Pedro Alcántara Herrán in 1841, first, as Secretary of the Interior, and later as Secretary of State (1841–1845).
 As Minister of the Interior he implemented a comprehensive educational plan in 1842.
 In so doing, he had attained one of the objectives that had escaped the Burbon reformers, which was to increase the resources and expand the programs of the nation's Universities.

 Founder of the Colombian Conservative Party

 Also an educator, journalist, lawyer, political leader and a statesman, Ospina was one of the founders of the Colombian Conservative Party.
 In 1848, in association with José Eusebio Caro, and after months of deliberation, they wrote the ideological platform and fundamental program of the conservative party.
 They both created the newspaper called La Civilización to promote their political ideas.

+He was one of the leaders of the Conservative forces in the lost Colombian Civil War of 1851.

 Member of Parliament

 Ospina was elected to Congress in 1849 and later, in 1854, he was elected Governor of the State of Antioquia.
 A few years later, in 1857 he was elected as the 14th president of Colombia.